 Step 1: Schedule an Appointment

-You can schedule an appointment at either a local blood drive or at ARUP Blood Services' Donor Center.
-The average blood donation process takes less than one hour from start to finish; however, the needle is in your arm only 6 to 10 minutes.
+You can schedule an appointment at either a local blood drive or at an ARUP Blood Services' Donor Center.
+The average blood donation process takes less than one hour from start to finish, but the needle is in your arm only 6–10 minutes.

 Step 2: Register

 Simply come at your appointed time, present a picture identification, read the important information that is presented to you at the registration desk, and complete a registration form.
 (If you are 16 years old, you will need to present a signed parental permission slip as well.)